Potato Salad Recipe

 When the potatoes are fork-tender, drain them into a colander and cool them to room temp.
 Dice the potatoes into bite-size pieces into a large bowl, leaving several of the potatoes with the skins on for a rustic feel.

 When the eggs are hard-boiled and cooled, dice them as well, adding them to the bowl.

 Fold in the Hellmann’s mayonnaise (the amount listed is correct), dill, pepper, mustard, ground mustard and a small sprinkle of salt.

 The mustard used is the kind you’d find at the ball park.

-If too many chunks remain, use the side of your spoon to break them up.
+If there are too many chunks, use the side of your spoon to break them up.
 Once it’s completely blended, give it a taste and if you like, add a bit more salt.
-Sprinkle a little paprika on top for a pop of color and chill it for at least an hour or two before serving.
+Garnish with dill and chill it for at least an hour or two before serving.

 We’re a cold salad all summer long household.
 Italian Pasta Salad is another favorite of ours with everything from burgers to ribs.

 If you tried this recipe or any other on the blog, don’t forget to leave a comment or star rating ~ I love hearing from you!

 Classic old-style Potato Salad like grandma's ~ potatoes, hard boiled eggs, crispy bacon, blended with creamy real mayonnaise.